rwqfsfasxc100/Delta-V-Useful-Files/README.md

 ## Saves
 Everything save - contains all player-accessible ships, equipment, and astrogation locations.
 Contains 1.2 billion in cash and 2 million in insurance so you can experiment to your heart's content.
 For those worried, save does not grant achievements or leaderboards.

+## Text Files
+DV Equipment System Names - File used to list the system name of any desired equipment, with notes for any that are not obvious.
+Useful mainly to modders or those looking into save editing

 ## How to Use
 Saves:
 1. Download the .dv file.